 Access periods.
-The designated time periods when specified groups of students may register or add/drop using the Telephone Enrollment Exchange.
-You may access the system as many times as necessary during your scheduled and open periods.
-Consult the access schedules in this Course Schedule to determine when you are eligible to call.
-If you attempt to access TEX at a time when you are not eligible, your call will be terminated immediately.
+The designated time periods when specified groups of students may register or add/drop.
+You may access the registration system as many times as necessary to complete registration during your scheduled and open periods.
+Consult the access schedules printed in this Course Schedule to determine when you are eligible.
+If you attempt to access the system at a time when you are not eligible, access will be denied.
 You are advised to register during the earliest period for which you are eligible.
-If your registration call is terminated before you complete your transactions, call back to continue.
+If you register on TEX and your call is terminated before you complete your transactions, call back to continue.
 All transactions completed prior to the termination are saved.

 Adding a course.
-When you use transaction code 1 or 2, TEX checks certain conditions before adding the class to your schedule.
-If any of the conditions below prevent you from adding the class, TEX will tell you.
+When you attempt to register for a course, the registration system checks certain conditions before adding the class to your schedule.
+If any of the conditions below prevent you from adding the class, you will be told.

 | Maximum Number of Hours |

 |Graduate business||15|| 12 |

 Advising bar.
 A code placed on the record of a student who is required to consult an academic adviser before registering.
 A student may not access the registration system until the advising bar is cleared by his or her major department on the computer.
 (See Academic Advising to determine if advising is required for you.)